 05 Apr Commercial Shoot Craft Services

-One of our favourite jobs at the moment is working a commercial shoot, keeping the production team happy with with coffee and craft services.
+One of our favourite jobs at the moment is working a commercial shoot, keeping the production team happy with coffee and craft services.

-Surrounded by secrecy, in a world full of creative talent, mingling with artists at the top of their game – the mystery and professionalism that shrouds a commercial shoot is quite simply awe inspiring.
+Surrounded by secrecy, in a world full of creative talent, mingling with artists at the top of their game – the mystery and professionalism that shrouds a commercial shoot is quite simply awe-inspiring.

 Coming from a marketing background myself, I sit firmly on the side of marketing that lacks any design talent, I am more the strategy, the planning, understanding the customer and how to get a brand in front of an audience whilst building credibility.
-I am not, however, at all skillful when it comes to produce any creative aspect of making a brand come alive; something which I know is so important to grow a brand.
+I am not, however, at all skillful when it comes to producing any creative aspect of making a brand come alive; something which I know is so important to grow a brand.
 Words?
 Yes.
 Imagery?
 Definitely not.
 I find it fascinating how ideas can be turned into reality.

 Perhaps, being a marketer, I can appreciate that quality is all important.
 It’s not enough to have completed a job, it’s about committing to getting THE shots and keeping the client 100% happy.
 And that’s part of what we enjoy.
-The pressure, the hard work and the results.
+The pressure, the hard work, and the results.

 We’re there delivering the coffee and craft services and it makes our job seem easy.
 But the reality is that we have similar pressures.
-For us it’s not just about serving coffee and some snacks.
+For us, it’s not just about serving coffee and some snacks.
 It’s about delivering an experience at a quality that we’re proud of and that the team will go away raving about.